shopware/docs/guides/plugins/apps/storefront/customize-templates.md

 Of course this example is very simplified and does not use any variables, even though you most likely want to do that.
 Using variables is exactly the same like in [Twig](https://twig.symfony.com/doc/3.x/templates.html#variables) in general, so this won't be explained here in detail.
 However, this is how you use a variable: <code v-pre>{{ variableName }}</code>

-But, how do you know which variables are available to use?
+But how do you know which variables are available to use?
 For this, you can just dump all available variables:

 ```twig
 {{ dump() }}